Broaden your knowledge of how and where to find Veterans - and consider

 Army Career Alumni Program (ACAP) was created by the Army to help soldiers succeed in their transition from federal service.
 ACAP's Employers path was created to help employers find the experienced and reliable employees they need to support their economic growth.

-Employer Partnership of the Armed Forces, operated by the Army Reserve, lends assistance not only to those looking for a job, but also to public and private employers who are ready to hire former service members.
+Employer Partnership of the Armed Forces, operated by the Department of Defense, Office of Reserve Affairs, lends assistance not only to those looking for a job, but also to public and private employers who are ready to hire former service members.

 The National Resource Directory, a collaborative partnership among the Departments of Defense, Labor and Veterans Affairs, offers vetted resources related to employment for both employers and injured Service Members.

 Service Locator is an online resource that allows you to find workforce-related resources according to your location.
 Simply enter your zip code, click "go" and you will receive a list of One-Stop Career Centers in your area.
 All One-Stop Career Centers have Veterans Representatives who work on both the supply and demand side of recruitment.
 Ask to speak with the Local Veterans Employment Representative (LVER) or the Disabled Veterans Outreach Program (DVOP) specialist at the center nearest you.